neoedmund/Mindustry/README.md

 2. [code] : drop gradle, use neoebuild.
    It seems uses annotation for code gen, but further use  `com.sun.tools.javac.*` and `sun.reflect.annotation.*`(bad), so not clean for plain build.
+   workflow:
+      1. ./gradle to let annotations run and gen .java.
+      2. use neoebuild to build